reactjs/react.dev/content/docs/static-type-checking.md

 npm install --save-dev babel-preset-flow
 ```

-Then add `flow` to your [Babel configuration](http://babeljs.io/docs/usage/babelrc/).
+Then add the `flow` preset to your [Babel configuration](http://babeljs.io/docs/usage/babelrc/).
 For example, if you configure Babel through `.babelrc` file, it could look like this:

 ```js{3}
 {